MiroTissari/Libft/README.md

 A project for the Hive. 🐝

 This project was really interesting and fun to do, and it will be very useful in the future as well.
-I learned a lot about coding itself, and also about Makefiles and C-language.
+I learned a lot about Makefiles and C-language, and also about coding itself.
 This library will help me in my future work and I will update it whenever I come up with another useful function.

 ## List of functions: